phoenixframework/phoenix/guides/adding_pages.md

 Phoenix templates are just that, templates into which data can be rendered.
 The standard templating engine Phoenix uses is `EEx`, which stands for Embedded Elixir.
 Phoenix enhances EEx to include automatic escaping of values.
 This protects you from security vulnerabilities like Cross-Site-Scripting with no extra work on your part.
 All of our template files will have the `.eex` file extension.

-Templates are scoped to a view, which are scoped to controller.
+Templates are scoped to a view, which are scoped to a controller.
 Phoenix creates a `lib/hello_web/templates` directory where we can put all these.
 It is best to namespace these for organization, so for our hello page, that means we need to create a `hello` directory under `lib/hello_web/templates` and then create an `index.html.eex` file within it.

 Let's do that now.
 Create `lib/hello_web/templates/hello/index.html.eex` and make it look like this: